 But when their son Rizwan was born they quickly understood that there was a problem.

-Although they tried hard to communicate with Rizwan, nothing seemed to work – he could not walk, or tell his parents if he was hungry or thirsty, and would stay in one place for hours at a time.
+Although they tried hard to communicate with Rizwan, nothing seemed to work: he could not walk, or tell his parents if he was hungry or thirsty, and would stay in one place for hours at a time.

-It is thanks to his Sense International educator Indu Gupta, who visits him at home twice a week and who managed to teach him ways of communicating with his parents and people around him and also to take care of himself.
+Rizwan's progress is, thanks to his Sense International educator Indu Gupta, who visits him at home twice a week and who managed to teach him ways of communicating with his parents and people around him and also to take care of himself.